 where $\mathcal{L}_{ssim}$ is formulated as

-where $SSIM_{A,B}$~\cite{SSIM} calculates the structural similarity of images $A$ and $B$. $\mathcal{L}_{smooth}$ and $\mathcal{L}_{grad}$ are two constraints for maintaining appearance and texture features from the source images to fused image and can be calculated as
+where $SSIM_{A,B}$~\citep{SSIM} calculates the structural similarity of images $A$ and $B$. $\mathcal{L}_{smooth}$ and $\mathcal{L}_{grad}$ are two constraints for maintaining appearance and texture features from the input images to fused image and can be calculated as